 Thank you letters:

 This should be done on an individual program basis.
 Some programs will tell you to come back if you’re interested.
 Others will say it isn’t required.
-Use your discretion and visit places you truly are interested in getting a better picture.
+Use your discretion and visit places where you truly are interested in getting a better picture.

 - Phase III Decision Making